n1kdo/pico-w-dual-serial/Bill-of-Materials.md

 There is no need to use a white LED, you can use whatever color you like.
 I just think the white ones look cool.

 Almost all of these parts were ordered from Mouser.
 I was surprised to see they are stocking the Raspberry PI Pico W.
 They were pretty scarce at first.
+Also Digikey.

 The circuit board is up to you.
 I have bought these from both [Oshpark](https://www.oshpark.com) and [DKRed](https://www.digikey.com/en/resources/dkred) -- neither is inexpensive in small prototype runs.
 I think the